easy-software-ufal/smart-cities/README.md

 YOLO can be found in AlexeyAB's [GitHub](https://github.com/AlexeyAB).
 Also, we've used Darknet as our framework - from him as well - because it's faster than Tensorflow.

-~~We have used Django and Flask for our webserver~~ and the majority of the project is built upon Python's foundation.
+We will use Django for our webserver and the majority of the project is built upon Python's foundation.